|site search by freefind||advanced|

 Chemicals like BPA that mess with your hormones can really mess with your health.
 That's why over 100 human studies and well over 300 animal studies have linked BPA exposure to numerous health effects, including cancer.

-BPA was one of 23 biologically disruptive chemicals that were investigated by The Halifax Project, an international collaboration of scientists and doctors who are studying the connection between chemical exposures and cancer.
+For example, BPA was one of 23 biologically disruptive chemicals that were investigated by The Halifax Project, an international collaboration of scientists and doctors who are studying the connection between chemical exposures and cancer.

 BPA and other chemicals were studied to determine how they contribute to the 10 "Hallmarks Of Cancer".
 These are the characteristics that distinguish cancer cells from normal cells.